Wildcrafted Herb School - Roots (1st Year Program)

 Payment Plans are available upon request.
 The total is $2,500 to cover administrative fees, and must be paid in full by April 1, 2022, with a $500 deposit.

+Scholarship has been FILLED.
 One Scholarship position will be available for a BIPOC person.
-Email Abby to apply.

-Two partial Work Trade positions will be available, on a first come, first served basis, with a $1,000 payment by March 1.
+Work Trade is FULL.
+(Two partial Work Trade positions will be available, on a first come, first served basis for people with a financial need that would make attendance impossible otherwise, with a $1,000 payment by March 1.)

 We welcome all people into the Herb School, including BIPOC, Queer, single parents, and differently abled people (though you will need to be able to hike).
 Please let us know your needs and concerns, and we'll do our best to accomodate you.